tracim/tracim/frontend_app_file/README.md

 App File for Tracim
 ===================

-This folder is an app loaded by Tracim.
+This folder is a feature app loaded by Tracim.

 It is meant to handle Tracim contents of any format.
-Allowing renaming, download, status change, public share and modification.
-It also shows the history of the content.
+Allowing creating, renaming, download, status change, public share and modification.
+It also shows the history of the content and its comments.

 It will try to generate a jpeg preview of the uploaded file using [Preview Generator](https://github.com/algoo/preview-generator).
 See [here](https://github.com/algoo/preview-generator/blob/develop/doc/supported_mimetypes.rst) the list of currently handled file format by Preview Generator.